 4. Microsoft Teams

-Best at organizing meetings for small to large groups
+Best at organizing virtual meetings for small to large groups

 Microsoft Teams is a blend of work communication software that rolls chatting, video conferencing, file sharing, and integrations all into one app.
 The best part about Microsoft Teams is the fact that it is suitable for small business messaging as well as for enterprise chat.

 Part of the Office 365 suite, Microsoft Teams has a leg up in the team communications field as it is well known and many of its users already use other Microsoft products.
 So, integrating apps like Outlook and Word is a breeze.
 The software also comes with “Wiki Tabs”—a smart text editor that allows you to write up long messages ad format them as you would an email.

 Pricing: Free for up to 300 users or $6/month per user